killianlutz/killianlutz.github.io/docs/introduction/about.markdown

 We aim to develop numerical methods suited to the *control* of *non-isolated* discrete quantum systems modelled by the *GKS-Lindblad* equation.
 We are especially interested in qu*d*its, an alternative to the quantum analogue of 'bits' in classical computing.

 An example of such control problem relates to running algorithms on a quantum computer.
 Given a quantum algorithm, we study and estimate numerically the optimal experimental setup driving qudits from an the "input" logical value to the desired "output" logicial value.
-Optimality means running the algorithm as quickly and with as little errors as possible.
+Optimality is to be understood as running the algorithm as quickly and with as little errors as possible.

 Brief interactive [introduction](https://github.com/killianlutz/BlochBallAnim.jl) to this matter.